 Charlotte Danielson's Framework for Teaching is used to define and measure the quality of educator's instructional practice.
 Charlotte Danielson's Framework for Teaching is a researched-based model.
-It is organized into twentytwo components, which are grouped into four domains of teaching responsibility. (see Table 2 on the following page)
+It is organized into twentytwo components, which are grouped into four domains of teaching responsibility. (see Table 2)